Community Action selects Renée Bruce as new executive director

 Click here for more information and income elegibility http://caowash.org/what_we_do/energy_conservation/.

 Hope, Help & Change

-For over 47 years, Community Action has been offering hope, help and change for families in transition.
+The cost of living in our communities exceeds what many working families can comfortably afford.
+Paychecks don't always stretch to cover basic needs, so many families are struggling to make ends meet.
+Even though more people are working and Oregon's minimum wage is among the nation's highest, lower wages are not covering the basic costs of living.
+For over 50 years, Community Action has been offering hope, help and change for families in transition.
 Community Action programs promote the birth of healthy babies, reduce the potential for child abuse and neglect, increase children's chances for success in school, and improve the quality and accessibility of child care.
 We also offer energy assistance and help to prevent homelessness.

 Thanks to our Key Community Supporters